-Technology been driving the recent shifts in understanding of the skin microbiota.
+Technology has been driving the recent shifts in understanding of the skin microbiota.
 Historically, scientists have swabbed dirty hands and grown microbes from them on petri plates.
 But only 1 percent of microbes can actually grow on petri plates.
 More recently, DNA sequencing revealed the astonishing diversity of the other 99 percent.
 Different parts of the skin—the oily parts of your nose, the damp patch of your armpit, the dry patch on your elbow—are also home to different communities tailored to the specific environment.

 The scientists who study these communities are microbial ecologists, and like ecologists of the macro world, they like to think about the interactions between different organisms.
 But this research is still new, and this way of thinking is only just starting to make it into the world of clinical microbiology, which is still focused on defeating the bad microbes.
-“We noticed there is kind of a division between the clinical human skin microbiology research and this more recent emergence of microbial ecology,” says Roo Vandegrift, an ecologist who co-authored the recent paper, “There wasn’t very much crosstalk between those segments of the scientific literature.”
+“We noticed there is kind of a division between the clinical human-skin microbiology research and this more recent emergence of microbial ecology,” says Roo Vandegrift, an ecologist who co-authored the recent paper.
+“There wasn’t very much crosstalk between those segments of the scientific literature.”

 The central insight of the ecological view is that getting rid of harmless or beneficial microbes can have consequences, too.
 Once they’re gone, pathogenic microbes have little competition.
 Complicating the idea of “good” versus “bad” bacteria is that some bacteria are perfectly harmless until for some reason they’re not.
 Staphylococcus aureus, for example, can cause dreaded staph infections.
 But it also lives in the nose of many people with no ill effects.

 It’s actually analogous to what happens in the gut, says Elaine Larson, an epidemiologist at Columbia and editor of the American Journal of Infection Control.
 Clostridium difficile infections, for example, can take hold when a patient is given antibiotics that have wiped out the rest of their gut flora, allowing this bacteria that normally lives harmlessly in their guts to take over.
-The gut microbiota is better known—to the point where supermarkets sell probiotic pills and doctors exercise more caution about prescribing indiscriminate antibiotics willy nilly.
+The gut microbiota is better known—to the point that supermarkets sell probiotic pills and doctors exercise more caution about prescribing indiscriminate antibiotics willy nilly.
 The more poorly understood world of skin microbiota, on the other hand, still has to deal with alcohol-based hand sanitizers that advertise their ability to kill 99.99 percent of germs.

 The world is changing, if slowly.
 There’s a lot more sequencing of the skin rather than just culturing on petri dishes now.
 The problem is “it’s much more expensive to be sequencing,” says Val Curtis, a hygiene expert at the London School of Hygiene and Tropical Medicine.
-Curtis has also done hygiene studies that specifically zero on fecal bacteria, which are more likely to have pathogens among them.
-“The important question is, ‘What is the health impact of different way of washing hands?’” she reiterates.
+Curtis has also done hygiene studies that specifically zero in on fecal bacteria, which are more likely to have pathogens among them.
+“The important question is, ‘What is the health impact of a different way of washing hands?’” she reiterates.
 “It doesn’t matter if you get rid of a load of bacteria that’s not harmful.”